metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 Required:

-- `component` (String) Component is part of image name.Basically we presume an image can be made of '[registry/]repository[:tag]'.The registry could be:- registry.k8s.io- fictional.registry.example:10443The repository could be:- kube-apiserver- fictional/nginxThe tag cloud be:- latest- v1.19.1- @sha256:dbcc1c35ac38df41fd2f5e4130b32ffdb93ebae8b3dbe638c23575912276fc9c
+- `component` (String) Component is part of image name.
+Basically we presume an image can be made of '[registry/]repository[:tag]'.
+The registry could be: - registry.k8s.io - fictional.registry.example:10443 The repository could be: - kube-apiserver - fictional/nginx The tag cloud be: - latest - v1.19.1 - @sha256:dbcc1c35ac38df41fd2f5e4130b32ffdb93ebae8b3dbe638c23575912276fc9c
 - `operator` (String) Operator represents the operator which will apply on the image.

 Optional:

-- `predicate` (Attributes) Predicate filters images before applying the rule.Defaults to nil, in that case, the system will automatically detect image fields if the resource type isPod, ReplicaSet, Deployment, StatefulSet, DaemonSet or Job by following rule:  - Pod: /spec/containers/<N>/image  - ReplicaSet: /spec/template/spec/containers/<N>/image  - Deployment: /spec/template/spec/containers/<N>/image  - DaemonSet: /spec/template/spec/containers/<N>/image  - StatefulSet: /spec/template/spec/containers/<N>/image  - Job: /spec/template/spec/containers/<N>/imageIn addition, all images will be processed if the resource object has more than one container.If not nil, only images matches the filters will be processed. (see [below for nested schema](#nestedatt--spec--overriders--image_overrider--predicate))
+- `predicate` (Attributes) Predicate filters images before applying the rule.
+Defaults to nil, in that case, the system will automatically detect image fields if the resource type is Pod, ReplicaSet, Deployment, StatefulSet, DaemonSet or Job by following rule: - Pod: /spec/containers/<N>/image - ReplicaSet: /spec/template/spec/containers/<N>/image - Deployment: /spec/template/spec/containers/<N>/image - DaemonSet: /spec/template/spec/containers/<N>/image - StatefulSet: /spec/template/spec/containers/<N>/image - Job: /spec/template/spec/containers/<N>/image In addition, all images will be processed if the resource object has more than one container.
+If not nil, only images matches the filters will be processed. (see [below for nested schema](#nestedatt--spec--overriders--image_overrider--predicate))
-- `value` (String) Value to be applied to image.Must not be empty when operator is 'add' or 'replace'.Defaults to empty and ignored when operator is 'remove'.
+- `value` (String) Value to be applied to image.
+Must not be empty when operator is 'add' or 'replace'.
+Defaults to empty and ignored when operator is 'remove'.

 <a id="nestedatt--spec--overriders--image_overrider--predicate"></a>
 ### Nested Schema for `spec.overriders.image_overrider.predicate`